SenseTime

-The China Internet Investment Fund, a state-owned enterprise controlled by the Cyberspace Administration of China, holds a partial ownership stake in SenseTime.
+The China Internet Investment Fund, a state-owned enterprise under the Cyberspace Administration of China, holds a golden share ownership stake in SenseTime.

 History

 2014

 SenseTime was co-founded in October 2014 by Tang Xiao'ou, a professor of the Department of Information Engineering at the Chinese University of Hong Kong (CUHK), and computer scientist Xu Li, among others.
-During 2014, SenseTime unveiled its face recognition algorithms, DeepID.

 2015

 During 2015, nine of SenseTime's papers were accepted into the Conference on Computer Vision and Pattern Recognition (CVPR).

 2016

 In 2016, 16 of SenseTime's papers were accepted in the CVPR Conference, and during the year's ImageNet competition, the company won first place in the object detection, video object detection, and scene analysis.

 2017

-In 2017, 43 SenseTime publications were recognized by the CVPR and the International Conference on Computer Vision (ICCV).

 In October 2017, Qualcomm entered into a collaboration agreement with SenseTime.
 The following month, the Shanghai Municipal Government signed a strategic alliance agreement with SenseTime.
 In December 2017, Honda and SenseTime signed a collaboration agreement.

 In November 2017, SenseTime set up a 'smart policing' company with Leon, a major supplier of data analysis and surveillance technology in Xinjiang.